At Tonume Integrated Health, our naturopathic treatments are based on the the individual needs of the patient. Our three Naturopathic

 Botanical (herbal) medicine

 Weight Loss Therapies

 Physical exam, PAP exam and various laboratory testing may be performed.

 Your first visit will be 60 minutes in length.
 Please feel free to download the intake forms provided and fill them out in the comfort of your home or arrive at the clinic 15 minutes early to do so.
 If you are able, please bring in any medications/supplements you are taking, including the dosing as well

 as any recent lab work/medical reports you have.
 During your visit, we will discuss your health concerns, goals and general health history in depth.

 A focused physical exam will be conducted and recommendations will be given based on your specific needs.

 Regular follow-up visits will be 30-60 minutes in length.
 The focus of these visits is to monitor your progress and make modifications to your treatment plan as needed.
-Acupuncture and Bowen visits will be 45 minutes to 1 hour in length.
+Acupuncture visits will be 45 minutes to 1 hour in length.
 The flow of these visits include a brief (5-10 min) follow-up,

 followed by a treatment.

 Please feel free to ask questions.